GetDKAN/dkan-tools/README.md

 **Major.Minor.Patch**

 - *Major* indicates compatibility
-- *Minor* indicates backwards compatilble new features or upgrades
+- *Minor* indicates backwards compatible new features or upgrades
 - *Patch* indicates a release for security updates and bug fixes

 Please note *you can not use* ``drush up`` *with DKAN*.
 This is because